 - So, take the entire file or stack of papers and resubmerge them briefly in water.
 Then wrap them in plastic and put them in freezer bags and freeze them until you have time to deal with them.
 They stay preserved and, for some reason, thaw without sticking together or ripping.

 - Saving photos: resubmerge and gently pull apart.
 Lay them on a flat surface to dry.
 Remember, photos are developed in liquid in the first place.

 Surviving a summer night without power

-Trying to sleep in Houston without air conditioning with “low” temps in the 90s could be used as an interrogation tactic by the CIA.
+Trying to sleep in Houston without air conditioning when “low” temps are in the 90s could be used as a medieval torture device.
 Try misting your sheets with water to stay cool.
 Combined with a battery-powered fan, this technique won’t exactly mimic A/C, but it may allow you to sleep for a few uninterrupted hours.

 Patrol the perimeter